RockyRickaby/Minesweeper/README.md

 # Minesweeper

-This is a minesweeper game made in Java using Swing.
+This is a minesweeper game made in Java using Swing for the GUI.

 Written in Eclipse.